 A refresh can sometimes occur when a snapped application is running, and this can be problematic for desktop applications.
 A desktop application may stop responding, or the user may remain unaware that an application needs an update, which adds unnecessary risk if an update is triggered by a known vulnerability or stability issue.

 Service management is not affected, as services are started and stopped manually as part of the refresh process, unless a specific endure value has been embedded into the snap by the snap developer.
 See Services and daemons for further details.

 When an update occurs while an affected desktop application is running, refresh app awareness helps to mitigate any potential issues in two ways:

-Requires snapd 2.57+: Refresh app awareness requires snapd version 2.57 or greater.
-It was previously available as an experimental feature and was initially enabled with the release of Ubuntu 22.04 LTS (Jammy Jellyfish).
+Refresh app awareness requires snapd version 2.57 or greater.
+It was previously available as an experimental feature.

 An update can be postponed for up to 14 days if an affected application is running.
 The update will be either applied when the next refresh occurs without the application running, or after 14 days even if the application remains active.